-The Electrical Engineering and Computer Science (EECS) Department offers an in-depth education in principles built on mathematics, computation, and the physical sciences.
+The MIT Electrical Engineering and Computer Science (EECS) department offers an in-depth education in principles built on mathematics, computation, and the physical sciences.
 Researchers make breakthroughs in a variety of topics, including product design, data science, robotics, and hardware design.

 LGO students work with EECS faculty to develop their own curriculum that pairs with their MBA coursework and plays to the student’s strengths and academic interests.